AchrafKassioui/Learning-iOS-Dev/README.md

 `inout` allows the modification of a value, without copying it, and without using a reference or a global variable inside the function's closure.

-## Different names for the same parameter
+## Different Names for the Same Parameter

 *8 November 2023*